Smith Wildcat Review

 The Wildcat blew us away with its comfort and versatility of fit.
 We loved this model's feel so much that we couldn't help but award it our highest possible score in this metric.
 These glasses have a soft and flexible frame that can easily expand to fit most head sizes without squeezing the head.
 We had no issues with headaches, ear pain, or discomfort of any kind on long rides.
 The adjustable nose piece moves vertically and has two width settings to fit well on most nose shapes, while soft, hydrophilic megol rubber yields grippy and comfortable contact points at the nose, ears, and temples.
 None of our testers had any complaints about the versatility of the Wildcat's fit.

-At 32 grams, the Wildcat all but disappears from your consciousness while out on the road or trail.
+At 32-grams, the Wildcat all but disappears from your consciousness while out on the road or trail.
 The soft contact points and flexible frame make it easy to forget you're wearing sunglasses at all, especially when using the clear lens.
-The off-your-face fit and great airflow of this model means that it never feels hot or claustrophobic like some other goggle-esque sunglasses can.
+The off-your-face fit and great airflow of this model mean that it never feels hot or claustrophobic like some other goggle-esque sunglasses can.
 The design prevents contact at the forehead, brow, or cheekbones that can cause discomfort over time.
 If comfort is your biggest consideration when searching for a pair of sunglasses, we would recommend this model in a heartbeat.

 True to the goggle glasses trend, the Wildcat provides ample coverage and protection during high-speed activities.
 At 135mm wide and 62mm tall, the lens is one of the biggest of any model we tested.
 It offers a wide field of vision, and you have to work to see the frame in your peripheral vision.
 While these glasses don't wrap as closely around your face as some of the other models in our test, the sheer size of the lens alone provides sufficient protection.
 Along with their UV-filtering properties, these glasses will keep your eyes safe from bugs, rocks, and branches, so you can focus on the trail or keep track of your competitors.